tomhsiao1260/vc-cell/readme.md

 ## Notes

-Please don't hesitate to message me on Discord or here if you have any difficulty when using it.
+It is also recommended to adjust the browser to a smaller border size for a smoother experience.
+Full screen may be a bit laggy.
+In addition, please don't hesitate to message me on Discord or here if you have any difficulty or questions when using it.